jsog/jsog/README.md

 JSOG is a standard way to represent object graphs.

 * JSOG is 100% JSON.
 No special parser is necessary.
-* JSOG is human readable; acyclic graphs are structured just like regular JSON.
+* JSOG is human readable; graphs without cycles look like regular JSON.
-* JSOG makes no assumptions about pre-existing fields.
-You do not need to create ids for your objects.
+* JSOG does not require (or interact with) pre-existing id fields.
+* JSOG is fully self-describing; ids and refs are unambiguous.
-* JSOG is trivial to implement in any language or platform.
+* JSOG is easy to implement in any language or platform.

 This is the JSOG representation of the previous department: